Adam-Ratajczak/CentoRT/docs/CentoRT.md

 #### 1.1.1.1. vars: `<dict>`

-User specifies variables dictionary (key : value) that may be later used to substitute `{$VAR_NAME}` syntax.
+User specifies variables dictionary (key : value) that may be later used to substitute `${VAR_NAME}` syntax.
 In case of endless loop in `vars` dictionary, buildsystem shall throw an error.
 Using variables in keys ov `vars` dictionary is forbidden.